astronomer/airflow-guides/guides/intro-to-airflow.md

 date: 2018-05-21T00:00:00.000Z
 slug: "intro-to-airflow"
 heroImagePath: null
-tags: ["Basics", "Intro", "Concepts", "Start"]
+tags: ["Basics", "Start"]
 ---

 [Apache Airflow](https://airflow.apache.org/) is a tool for programmatically authoring, scheduling, and monitoring data pipelines.
 It is the de facto standard for programmatic data orchestration.
-Airflow is freely available as open source software, and has over 9 million downloads per month and a vibrant OSS community.
+Airflow is freely available as open source software, and has over 9 million downloads per month as well as a vibrant OSS community.

 Data practitioners choose Airflow because it allows them to define their data pipelines as Python code in a highly extensible and infinitely scalable way.
 Airflow can integrate with virtually any other tool, and acts as the glue that holds your data ecosystem together.